So you got a sunburn. Not because you were trying to achieve that “crispy” look — but because you goofed. It happens.

 Relieve the distress

-For some it’s pins and needles, for others just plain stinging, and for others, an itch that can’t be relieved.
-No matter how you experience sunburn, you're likely to feel some distress.
+For some it’s pins and needles, for others it’s just plain stinging or an itch that can’t be relieved.
+No matter how you experience sunburn, you’re likely to feel some distress.

-Ibuprofen (Advil, Motrin) or acetaminophen (Tylenol) taken according to the instructions on the bottle will relieve the pain that comes from inflammation.
+You can, however, try taking ibuprofen (Advil, Motrin) or acetaminophen (Tylenol) since, taken according to the instructions on the bottle, they will relieve the pain that comes from inflammation.

 Drink lots of water